Actual Definition:

 This is a common misconception I see from clients.
 Many believe that since they already have a will, their estate will avoid probate.
 This is simply not true.
 A will ensures that an estate will be probated.
 All a will does is give instructions to the court probating your estate as to whom you want your property to go to.
 Without a will, the court will distribute your property according to guidelines in the Iowa Code.
 With a will, the court will ignore the guidelines and distribute the property according to your instructions.
 Either way, your estate is going through the long, expensive, and public process of probate.
 The trust takes away the court’s probate power over the trust property.

 Every situation is unique and requires individualized attention from our attorneys.
-If you would like to speak with an attorney regarding drafting a trust or about any other legal issue you are having, please call 515-868-0088 to set up an initial consultation with us.
+If you would like to speak with an attorney regarding drafting a trust or about any other legal issue you are having, please contact us to set up an initial consultation.

 -Kyle A. von Johnson, Esq.